-4 TERROR IN THE NURSERY ACCORDING to that long-ago Neapolitan, Publius Papinius Statius: "It was fear that first made gods in the world."
-Fear, as the clammy handmaiden of inspiration, has given our race such things as fortresses and standing armies, street lights and police forces, and whatever consolations we may find in philosophy.
-But if adults-protected to some extent by education, convention, and the like-consider the universe a place of uncertainties and lurking terror, what capacities for both receiving and inflicting terror lie within the reach of children?
-This is the theme of Graham Greene's The End of the Party, in which overwhelming fear underlines the remarkably close relationship between a pair of twins.
-The boy in Jane Rice's The Idol of the Flies, on the other hand, is completely fearless: his forte is producing fear in others.
-Indeed, this is literally a story of a god being made, under the conditions noted above by Publius.
+TERROR IN THE NURSERY According to that long-ago Neapolitan, Publius Papinius Statius: "It was fear that first made gods in the world."
+Fear, as the clammy handmaiden of inspiration, has given our race such things as fortresses and standing armies, street lights and police forces, and whatever consolutions we may find in philosophy.
+But if adults-protected to some extent by education, convention, and the like-consider the universe a place of jucertainties and luning terror, what capacities for both receiving and inflicting terror lie within the reach of children?
+This is the themo of Grahm Greenet's The End of the Party, in which overwhelming four underlines the remarkably close relations overwhelming four underlines the remarkably close relations of the Files, on the other hand, is completely fearless.
+This forte is producing fear in others, Indeed, this is literally a stroy of a god beling made, under the conditions noted above by Publius.
 That Only a Mother is Judith Merril's celebrated story of the maternal terror that tomorrow's warfare may bring.
 It is a child-tale that is thoroughly-alas, too thoroughly-adult.

-THE END OF THE PARTY by Graham Greene PETER MORTON woke with a start to face the first light.
+THE END OF THE PARTY by Graham Greene Perre Morron woke with a start to face the first light.
 Through the window he could see a bare bough dropping across a frame of silver.
 Rain tapped against the glass.
 It was January the fifth.
 He looked across a table, on which a night-light had guttered into a pool of water, at the other bed.
-Francis Morton was still asleep, and Peter lay down again with his eyes on his brother.
-It amused him to imagine that it was himself whom he watched, the same hair, the same eyes, the same lips and line of cheek.
+Francis Morton was still adeep, and Peter lay down again with his eyes on his brother.
+It amused him to imagine that it was himself whom he watehed, the same bair, the same eyes, the same lips and line of cheek.
 But the thought soon palled, and the mind went back to the fact which lent the day importance.
 It was the fifth of January.
-He could hardly believe that a year had passed since Mrs. Henne-Falcon had given her last children's party.
-Francis turned suddenly upon his back and threw an arm across his face, blocking his mouth.
-Peter's heart began to beat fast, not with pleasure now but with uneasiness.
-He sat up and called across the table, "Wake up."
-Francis's shoulders shook and he waved a clenched fist in the air, but his eyes remained closed.
-To Peter Morton the whole room seemed suddenly to darken, and he had the impression of a great bird swooping.
-He cried again, "Wake up," and once more there was silver light and the touch of rain on the windows.
-Francis rubbed his eyes.
+He could hardly believe that a year had passed since Mrs. Henne-Falcon had given her last children's party. since with, remine-radoot nain given her nat cuitaters party, according to the control of the control of the control of the control of the fast, not with pleasure now but with unessiness.
+He sat up and called across the table, "Wade up."
+Prancis's shoulders shook, and he waved a clenched fist in the air, but his yes remainded closed.
+To Peter Morton the whole room seemed suddenly to darken, and he had the impression of a great brid swooping, the control of the control of the control of the control of the control light and the land of grays on the worken.
+Dure the was after Francis rubbed his eyes.
 "Did you call out?" he asked.
+"You are having a bad dream," Peter said with confidence.

 "You are having a bad dream," Peter said with confidence.
-Already experience had taught him how far their minds reflected each other.
+Altready experience had taught him how far their minds reflected each other.
 But he was the elder, by a matter of minutes, and that brief extra interval of light, while his brother still struggled in pain and darkness, had given him self-reliance and an instinct of protection towards the other who was afraid of so many things.
 "I dreamed that I was dead," Francis said.

-"What was it like?"
+&quot;What was it like?"
 Peter asked with curiosity.